dhanushkapg/dhanushkapg/README.md

 Through this project, I aim to develop proficiency in data modeling, DAX (Data Analysis Expressions), and creating interactive dashboards in Power BI.
 The final deliverables will include a series of visual reports that enable management to monitor territory-based sales performance and district management efficiency in real time, driving strategic decision-making.
 <br/>
 <br/>
-•	Power BI were used for data manipulation and visualization.
+•	Power BI, python(Matplotlib, Seaborn, Plotly, or ggplot2) were used for data manipulation and visualization.
 <br/>

 <b>- [PROJECT 2: HEART-CARE Deep Learning / Machine Learning Based Cardiovascular Disease Prediction Application](https://github.com/dhanushkapg/HeartCare)</b>